dreicke/iSR_Grav/user/pages/03.entries/entry-2/item.md

 ###Multiple Reducer Overview

 After the Map phase and before the beginning of the Reduce phase there is a handoff process, known as shuffle and sort.
 Output from the mapper tasks is prepared and moved to the nodes where the reducer tasks will be run.
-To improve overall efficiency, records from mapper output are sent to the physical node a reducer will be running on while they are being produced - to avoid flooding the network when all mapper tasks are complete.
+To improve overall efficiency, records from mapper output are sent to the physical node that a reducer will be running on as they are being produced - to avoid flooding the network when all mapper tasks are complete.

-What this means is that when we have more than one reducer in a mapreduce job, hadoop no longer sorts the keys globally (total sort).
+What this means is that when we have more than one reducer in a MapReduce job, Hadoop no longer sorts the keys globally (total sort).
 Instead mapper outputs are partitioned while they're being produced, and before the reduce phase starts, records are sorted by the key within each partition.
-In other words, hadoop's architecture only guarantees partial sort.
+In other words, Hadoop's architecture only guarantees partial sort.

-Therefore, to achieve total sort, a programmer needs to incorporate additional steps and supply the hadoop framework additional aid during the shuffle and sort phase.
+Therefore, to achieve total sort, a programmer needs to incorporate additional steps and supply the Hadoop framework additional aid during the shuffle and sort phase.
 Particularly, a partition file or partition function is required.

 ####Modification 1: Include a partition file or partition function inside mappers

 Recall that we can use an identity mapper in single-reducer step up, which just echos back the (key, value) pair from input data.
-In a multi-reducer setup, we will need to add an additional "partition key" to instruct hadoop how to partition records, and pass through the original (key, value) pair.
+In a multi-reducer setup, we will need to add an additional "partition key" to instruct Hadoop how to partition records, and pass through the original (key, value) pair.
 The partition key is derived from the input key, with the help of either a partition file (more on this in the sampling section) or a user-specified partition function, which takes a key as input, and produces a partition key.
 Different input keys can result in same partition key.

 ####Modification 2: Drop internal partition key inside reducers